EeshaR/410finalproject/README.md

-# 410finalproject
+# CS 410: Final Project Overview

-How to run the project:
+## How to run the project:

 To activate the virtual environment: